 Your participation in therapy, including what you say and make during sessions, is confidential.
 Information may only be shared with your signed permission.
-Information may also be shared if I am mandated by law to disclose information or if there is a threat to your or someone else’s safety, in which case we will discuss appropriate steps to take.
+During intake we’ll go through a client agreement that goes into more detail about how your privacy is protected during sessions, your personal information that’s kept on file, information that may be shared if I am mandated by law to disclose information or if there is a threat to your or someone else’s safety.

 Canadian Art Therapy Standards of Practice re: privacy Page 3